innotrade/enapso-graphdb-client/README.md

 ## Contribution

-If you have a bug to report, do not hesitate to file an issue.
+If you have a bug to report, do not hesitate to contact us or to file an issue.

 If you are willing to fix an issue or propose a [feature](https://www.innotrade.com/forum/); all PRs with clear explanations are welcome and encouraged.